axlan/robopenguins-blog/_posts/2024-03-02-pixel-dice-qpython.md

 I spent a bit of time trying to fix this, QPython had a bunch of settings that claim to keep it running, but they didn't seem to work on my Android 14 pixel 5.
 I even looked at the background task developer settings, but nothing seemed to help.
 Generally, background tasks seem to need a persistent notification which these apps didn't offer.

+I did eventually find under `Setting->Apps->See all apps->Pixels->App battery usage` I could turn the usage to unrestricted.
+This seemed to help a bit, but I haven't done a real experiment to quantify it.

 Since this really doesn't need to be bullet proof I decided it was good enough, and recorded the demo.